paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 Subsec. (a).
 Pub.
 L. 118–96, §§ 3(b)(2)(D)(i), 6, temporarily struck out “of Bureau” after “Establishment” in heading.
 See Termination Date of 2024 Amendment note below.

 Subsec. (a)(3)(C).
 Pub.
-L. 118–96, §§ 3(b)(2)(D)(ii), 6, which directed the temporary substitution of “affecting U.S.” for “affecting the Bureau of” was executed by making the temporary substitution for “that may affect the Bureau of” to reflect the probable intent of Congress.
+L. 118–96, §§ 3(b)(2)(D)(ii), 6, which directed the temporary substitution of “affecting U.S.” for “affecting the Bureau of”, was executed by making the temporary substitution for “that may affect the Bureau of” to reflect the probable intent of Congress.
 See Termination Date of 2024 Amendment note below.

 Subsec. (a)(4).
 Pub.
 L. 118–96, §§ 3(b)(2)(D), 6, temporarily substituted “the agency.” for “the Bureau.”
 See Termination Date of 2024 Amendment note below.